Skip to main content

 Party Identification

-Defines a way to identify a party, depending on the channel or method used to highlight that information.
-Use this information to help identify people, typically customers.
+Defines a way to identify a person or organization, depending on the channel or method used to highlight that information.
+Use this information to help identify people, typically customers using some type of ID.

-Driver’s license, Customer ID, Loyalty number, or a Salesforce CRM Contact ID value, such as 5003000000D8cuIQAA
+Driver’s license, Customer ID, Loyalty number, or a Salesforce CRM Contact ID value, such as 0033000000D8cuIQAA

 Product Catalog